• Skip to primary navigation

 Do You Take Your Shoes Off on a Yacht Charter?

 On most yacht charters, a “shoes off” policy is standard to protect decks and interior floors.
 Your crew will show you where to leave your shoes and which footwear is allowed on board.
-Soft-soled, non-marking deck shoes are permitted on many yachts.
+Soft-soled, non-marking deck shoes are commonly permitted on many yachts.

 How Much Should I Tip My Yacht Charter Crew?